Skip to main content

 Here are some of the key actions and strategies in place:

-1. Climate Change and Sustainability Strategy
+1. Climate and Nature Strategy and Action Plan

 • Electric Vehicle Strategy 2021 to 2026: Promotes the use of electric vehicles by increasing the number of charging points and supporting greener travel options.